kiramanwaring/rock_paper_wizard/README.md

   - You'll have to play to figure out the conditions of LvD
 ### The Project
   - Built on Rails
+  - This uses Websockets and Puma so you must have both servers running

 ### Done by:
   - Michael Manwaring